-The 14th annual Women’s Day of Reflection will be held 9 a.m.-2:30 p.m.
-May 6 at the Cathedral of St. John the Baptist, 210 Greentree Road, Munhall.
+The 15th annual Women’s Day of Reflection will be held 9 a.m.-2:30 p.m. on Saturday, May 5 at the Cathedral of St. John the Baptist, 210 Greentree Road, Munhall, Pa.
 A dedicated committee meets throughout the year to plan and coordinate the day, working with a theme of interest to women to help them grow in their spirituality.
 The springtime event features a schedule of three speakers who focus on the chosen theme of the day; luncheon; vendors and a bountiful basket auction with proceeds donated to local women’s shelters.
-Contact Sister Marion Dobos at 412-322-8773 or email@example.com for further information.
+Contact Sister Marion Dobos at 412-322-8773 or firstname.lastname@example.org for further information.
 Cost is $25, which includes lunch.
 No refunds.
 Pre-registration is required.
-Deadline is April 20.
+Deadline is April 26.
 Sponsored by the Byzantine Catholic Archeparchial Office of Religious Education.

 Participants in past Women’s Day events remark:

 ● “Very Inspirational!
 This was my first program and I will be back.”

 ● “I have attended in the past.
 This was the best day ever, it was truly an inspiring and worthwhile day.”

 ● “Loved Fr.
 Andrew’s nut rolls.”